-1) The ‘three-ones’ approach to resource mobilisation that has been used successfully by the Pan Caribbean Partnership (PANCAP) on HIV/AIDS to deliver transformational change with limited resources has been adapted to guide the development of the IP.
+1) The ‘three-ones’ approach to resource mobilisation that has been used successfully by the Pan Caribbean Partnership (PANCAP) on HIV/AIDS to deliver transformational change with limited resources has been adapted to guide the development of the implementation plan.

 2) The institutional and governance building blocks have been elaborated in the document which calls for the establishment of the Liliendaal Bureau to coordinate the implementation of the Plan.
 The Bureau was chaired by the Head of Government with responsibility for sustainable and disaster risk reduction.

 3) Identification of specific roles for national governments, regional institutions, the private sector and financial institutions.

 4) Recommendations for the adoption of a risk management approach for building climate resilience in national development plans and actions.

-Beyond the IP as a strategic output, the process for its creation was valuable in itself.
+Beyond the implementation plan as a strategic output, the process for its creation was valuable in itself.
 The country visits allowed the CCCCC to engage with key decision-makers in all CARICOM member countries, enabling them to raise awareness about the relationship between climate change and development goals.
-Kenrick Leslie, Executive Director for CCCCC, emphasised that “country visits helped to increase the “audience” for CCD issues and reinforces the idea that climate change is not exclusively an environmental problem”.
+Kenrick Leslie, Executive Director for CCCCC, emphasised that “country visits helped to increase the “audience” for climate compatible development issues and reinforces the idea that climate change is not exclusively an environmental problem”.

 CDKN was involved in both regional and national levels, supporting implementation of certain activities in selected countries in the following months.

 CDKN also supported the CCCCC to improve knowledge management on climate and development issues in the Caribbean by consolidating information to be dispersed and fragmented.
 The database and online tool provides decision-makers with useful information and has established CCCCC as an important regional knowledge hub.